Rona Coleman

-Rona Coleman is a former actress, best known for appearing in soap opera Sons and Daughters for a 210-episode run from 1984 to 1985.
+Rona Coleman (born c.1946/1947) is a former actress, best known for appearing in soap opera Sons and Daughters for a 210-episode run from 1984 to 1985.
 As Heather O'Brien, she was the wife of Mike O'Brien, played by Ken James, and mother to two children, Katie and Jeff (played by Jane Seaborn and Craig Morrison).
 The family were eventually written-out of the series after a year, although Heather would return for a guest stint after the rest of the O'Brien's all departed.